 With clients throughout the country, Wiley is well-positioned to identify and react to national trends in state and local procurement.
 We advise clients on every step of state procurement processes, including identification of legal risks in solicitations, pre- and post-award bid protests, contract compliance, and contract claims and disputes (including negotiation of change orders).
 In addition to state and local procurements, we also advise clients on multi-state consortium and cooperative purchases, including multi-state contracts and “piggy-backing” arrangements.

-Representative state procurement experience includes:
+Representative state and local procurement experience includes:

 - Counseling on “Pay to Play” laws in New Jersey.

 - Researching ethics regulations applicable to Philadelphia municipal procurements.

 - Counseling on Florida conflicts of interest rules applicable to local procurements.